gpeyton/ai-devotional/devotional/index_Q2.md

 The story of David Brainerd, a missionary to Native Americans who lived a life of prayer and dedication to God's commands.
 *Hymn*: Sweet Hour of Prayer

-## Week 22: The Preface to the Commandments
+## Week 22: Christ Became Man
 **Memory Verse**: "I am the LORD your God, who brought you out of the land of Egypt, out of the house of slavery."
 (Exodus 20:2)

-### Day 1: What Is the Preface to the Ten Commandments?
+### Day 1: How Could the Son of God Suffer?
-*Catechism Q43*: What is the preface to the ten commandments?
+*Catechism Q47*: How could the Son of God suffer?
-*Catechism A*: The preface to the ten commandments is in these words, I am the Lord thy God, which have brought thee out of the land of Egypt, out of the house of bondage.
+*Catechism A*: Christ, the Son of God, became man that he might obey and suffer in our nature.
 *Hymn*: Guide Me, O Thou Great Jehovah

 ### Day 2: Relationships